wylliec/DS-Mobile/README.md

 ### Credits

 This application was created by FRC team 3794 "WinT" from Metepec, Mexico.
 We sincerely hope that you enjoy our application and we would love some feedback from your team about it.

+We would also like to thank the [Papyros team](https://github.com/papyros/) for implementing the [Material design](https://github.com/papyros/qml-material) in QML.
+Without their work, the UI of this application would have been very ugly.